 Moisture in the engine directly affects the combustion process.
 Therefore, it reduces engine performance considerably.

 Another problem is the presence of old fuel inside the tank.
-Because of infrequent use, the tank will always have some of it, and that can affect the engine performance too.
+Because of infrequent use, the tank will always have some of it, which can also affect the engine performance.

-In addition to performance, fuel efficiency can also take a hit.
+In addition to performance, fuel efficiency can also suffer.
 Unclean fuel often reduces fuel efficiency.
-Therefore, unless your engine receives clean and appropriate fuel, you can’t expect it to perform at the maximum capacity.
+Therefore, you can’t expect your engine to perform at its maximum capacity unless it receives clean and appropriate fuel.

 Solution: Clean and Refill your Fuel Tank

-RPM problems or not, you must take care of the boat fuel tank.
-As a first step, you can start with cleaning.
-There are several cleaning agents available, so it’s not a tough job by any means.
+Whether you have RPM problems or not, you must take care of the boat fuel tank.
+As a first step, you can start by cleaning it.
+Several cleaning agents are available, so it’s not a tough job.

-Cleaning and refilling your tank can help improve the RPM and the fuel efficiency of the boat.
+Cleaning and refilling your tank can help improve the boat’s RPM and fuel efficiency.

 It’s also essential to make a habit of cleaning your fuel tank.
-So, depending on your use, you may do it at least once in two to three months.
+Depending on your use, you may do it at least once every two to three months.
 If you’re a frequent user, you can even reduce the cleaning cycle time.

 Also, to prevent old fuel from causing trouble, you can always start your boat engine in your garage and let it be.
-Practice this once a week, and there should be lesser problems related to fuel quality too.
+Practice this once a week, and there should be fewer problems related to fuel quality, too.

 Knocked or Damaged Propellers

 Propeller blades are generally robust and sturdy.
-However, they can bend if your boat takes a hit or gets stuck in the mud, etc. Occasionally, the propellers can get hit by a rock or pebbles too.
-Hence, you can’t do much about it when you’re in the water.
+However, they can bend if your boat takes a hit, gets stuck in the mud, etc. Occasionally, the propellers can also get hit by a rock or pebbles.
+Hence, you can’t do much about it in the water.

 Propellers don’t rust easily.
 However, hitting random objects in water or plane can severely affect their performance.
-Ultimately, it causes a dip in RPM, so the speed is compromised.
+Ultimately, it causes a dip in RPM, compromising the speed.

 Solution: Regular Checks and Care